mojtabamozaffar/mojtabamozaffar.github.io/content/Blog/rl_toolpath.md

 ---
-title: "Reinforcement Learning for Long-Term Design Tasks"
+title: "Reinforcement Learning for Long-Horizon Design Tasks"
 tags: ["Reinforcement learning", "robotics", "design"]
-date: 2022-09-20
+date: 2024-09-20
 summary: "Reinforcement learning (RL) is revolutionizing robotics and planning by enabling systems to learn complex behaviors through trial-and-error interactions with their environments.
 A fascinating example that I explored was training an RL agent to solve high-dimensinal time-series toolpath planning problem to optimize material properties in additive manufacturing processes."
 cover:
     image: "rl.png"